Universal communication part II: channels with memory: Communication scheme and proof outline

-Using a variant of Fano's inequality, the rate of the IFB/AFB system is related to the capacity of the pessimistic average channel measured over each of the $k$ alignment sets of super-symbols\onlyfull{~\eqref{eq:452ab}}.
+Using a variant of Fano's inequality, the rate of the IFB/AFB system is related to the capacity of the pessimistic average channel measured over each of the $k$ alignment sets of super-symbols\onlyfull{~\eqref{eq:um452ab}}.
 The pessimistic average channel over the epoch, is the average of the $k$ average channels measured over the alignment sets.
 Averaging $k$ channels may induce a loss of at most $\log k$ in capacity\onlyfull{~(Lemma~\ref{lemma:mixing_capacities})}.
 This results in a bound on the pessimistic average channel during each epoch, as a function of the IFB/AFB capacity, and the IFB/AFB error probability during the epoch.
-Note that at this stage, the error probability of the reference system cannot be dismissed as being small, since only the average (over growing intervals in time) is guaranteed to be small.
+Note that at this stage, the error probability of the reference system cannot be dismissed as being small, it is guaranteed to be small only on average, over growing intervals in time.
 Taking the weighted average of the pessimistic capacities over the epochs enables relating the rate of the universal system to the rate and the average error probability of the reference system, where the latter tends to zero.
 All overheads, such as the ones related to alignment of the blocks to the super-symbols, the time it takes the channel memory to fade, the $\log k$ penalty for mixing $k$ channels, vanish asymptotically as the super-symbol length increases indefinitely with time. \onlyconf{The full proof can be found in the full version of this paper \cite{YL_UnivCommMemory}.}

+Although the result of this \selector{paper}{chapter} is simple, the proof is far from elegant, and the system, although simple, is not efficient in converging to its target.
+Let us hope that a more direct proof will be found in the future.

 \onlyfull{